greenelab/deep-review/USAGE.md

 When choosing which source to use for a citation, we recommend the following order:

 1. DOI (Digital Object Identifier), cite like `@doi:10.15363/thinklab.4`.
+   Shortened versions of DOIs can be created at [shortdoi.org](http://shortdoi.org/). shortDOIs begin with `10/` rather than `10.` and can also be cited.
+   For example, Manubot will expand `@doi:10/993` to the DOI above.
+   We suggest using shortDOIs to cite DOIs containing forbidden characters, such as `(` or `)`.
 2. PubMed Central ID, cite like `@pmcid:PMC4497619`.
 3. PubMed ID, cite like `@pmid:26158728`.
 4. _arXiv_ ID, cite like `@arxiv:1508.06576v2`.